daspartho/bored-ape-diffusion/README.md

 The model is trained on [this dataset](https://huggingface.co/datasets/daspartho/bored-ape) of 10000 Bored Ape images I've uploaded on HuggingFace Hub.

 Notebook for training the model is available [here](https://github.com/daspartho/bored-ape-diffusion/blob/main/main.ipynb).

-The trained [Model](https://huggingface.co/daspartho/bored-ape-diffusion) is uploaded on HuggingFace Hub.

 ## Acknowledgement